 A key improvement in the COVID-19 LAMP assay is the speed and ease at which it can be carried out.
 Combining a standard LAMP assay with reverse transcription (thus making it RT-LAMP) is possible by commercially available reverse transcriptase, which shortens the reaction time to 20 minutes.

-Furthermore, the color change associated with the presence of viral RNA, at levels as low as 80 copies per ml sample, is visible by eye, and therefore detection equipment is not needed.
+Furthermore, the color change associated with the presence of viral RNA, at levels as low as 80 copies per ml sample, is visible by the eye, and therefore detection equipment is not needed.
 This was achieved by using a pH indicator.
 Amplification of nucleic acids causes the release of pyrophosphate and hydrogen ions, which lead to decreases in pH, therefore making it possible to combine RT-LAMP with a visible pH indicator to infer the presence of COVID-19.

 Despite this, there are some limitations to applying RT-LAMP in its current form.
 When testing the COVID-19 RT-LAMP method, cross-contamination was common.
 The authors believe this was due to the formation of aerosols from the RT-LAMP products.
 This would require the separation of the RT-LAMP reaction.
 Despite this, all 16 samples used in the study were correctly identified as positive or negative, which was verified by RT-qPCR.